 “And,” Blushweaver continued, “whoever it was just happened to pick one of the four Returned who have Lifeless access Commands?”

 Lightsong glanced back at the palace.
-Blushweaver’s arguments held some merit, but. . .they just didn’t know enough.
+Blushweaver’s arguments held some merit, but. . .the two of them just didn’t know enough.
 He had an odd itch to look into things more.

 However, that sounded like work.
 He couldn’t really afford to begin involving himself in such things, particularly without a lot of complaining.
 It sat a bad precedent.
 So, he finally just nodded his head, and Blushweaver led them back to the pavilion.

-“Dear,” Blushweaver said, sitting down quickly, looking a little bit more anxious.
+“Dear,” Blushweaver said, sitting quickly beside Mercystar, looking a little bit more anxious.
 She leaned in.
 “We’ve discussed, and we have decided to trust you.”

 Mercystar sat up a bit, frowning.
 “Trust me?
 With what?”

 “Knowledge,” Blushweaver whispered.
-“There are those of us who are worried that the Idris aren’t content with their mountains, but are determined to infiltrate the lowlands as well.”
+“There are those of us who are worried that the Idrians aren’t content with their mountains, but are determined to infiltrate the lowlands as well.”

 “But. . .we’ll be joined by blood,” Mercystar said.
-“There will be a Hallandren God King with Idris blood on our throne.”
+“There will be a Hallandren God King with Royal blood on our throne.”

 “Oh?”
 Blushweaver said.
 “And could that not also be interpreted as an Idris king with Hallandren blood on the throne?”